sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 - Reasons to rent out your cottage to others
 - Reasons to hire a cottage for your vacation
 - Cottage rental etiquette
-- Knit socks and mosquito spray i.e. what to pack for a cottage trip
+- What to pack for a cottage trip
 - Cottage cooking favorites, such as grilled sausages and fireside s'mores ... and so forth